JgregoriBb/LTI-placement-check/README.md

     * read course content

 >:warning: Do NOT use an admin user to register your application!
->:warning: Make sure to log a ticket to raise the API rate

 More information can be found in Anthology´s [developer documentation page](https://docs.anthology.com/rest-apis/learn/getting-started/registry)